graveyard420woo/StreamGolf/README.md

 This is a dynamic overlay that creates a random, procedural golf course landscape to be played by everyone in chat on your stream.
 Why not also play golf while you're streaming, right!?
-Add it as a full screen (1920x1080) browser source.
+Connect your twitch and add the resulting URL as a full screen browser source.
+1920 x 1080 works great.
+It will render procedurally at any smaller or larger size.
+2560 x 1440 (1440p) and 3840 x 2160 (4k) will generate more expansive landscapes (not just scale)

 https://graveyard420woo.github.io/StreamGolf/